fwolfst/kalindar/README.md

 Kalindar does not care about timezones!

-Kalindar gets confused by re-occuring events!
+Kalindar gets confused by re-occuring events, they are shown, but better do not modify.

 ### Configuration